 I had made a number of trips to Alaska in the summer and I always have an Alaska train trip on my itinerary; I think it’s the best way to travel through Alaska.
 But this was my first trip to Alaska in the winter and I was surprised to learn that the AKRR ran winter trains.

 Since we were using Fairbanks as our home base for Northern Lights Tours, we didn’t want to go all the way to Anchorage on the train and then come back the next day.
-Luckily the Northern Alaska Tour Company and the AKRR has teamed up and offered a Denali in a Day trip departing and arriving back at Fairbanks the same day!
+Luckily the Northern Alaska Tour Company and the AKRR have teamed up and offered a Denali in a Day trip departing and arriving back at Fairbanks the same day!
 Northern Alaska Tour Company drives you down on a scenic tour from Fairbanks to Denali National Park with a few fun photography and cultural stops on the way.
-After spending a few hours in the National Park playing in the snow, then you can board the train in the park and ride it back to Fairbanks.
+After spending a few hours in the National Park playing in the snow, you can board the train in the park and ride it back to Fairbanks.
 It’s a perfect day trip to experience the Alaska railroad and winter scenery!

 Alaska Winter Train Schedule